Committees

 Rose Sauls – Brooklyn Community Services

-The Family, Provider & Care Management Information Committee provides information and outreach to the I/DD community of Brooklyn along with representatives from families, agencies, state officials.
+This committee provides information and outreach to the I/DD community of Brooklyn along with representatives from families, agencies, state officials.
 Through ongoing monthly meetings, relevant topics will be presented and discussed, including Family Support Services, Family Reimbursement, Self-Direction, Care Management, etc. If you are a family member, self-advocate, care manager or service provider, there will be something of interest for you to attend.

 Legislative Committee